c0d-0x/Neovim-Dot-files/README.md

   - Then copy my init.vim file to ```~/.config/nvim```.

 - I Realized my vim-plug config was running slow because of coc language server.
 I tried **NvChad** and I was really amazed by its features and simplicity.
+  - Features:
+    - lspconfig installed
+    - pyright
+    - clandg-lsp
+    - type-script-language-server
+    - dap and dap-ui: not working ;)
+    - hmtl, css, and lua lsps.
+    - Prettier setup for auto-formating
+    - black for python auto-formating: not working
+    - Autocmpletion with nvim-cmp
+- To use my dotfiles, install [nvchad](https://nvchad.com/), then replace  ```~/.config/nvim/lua/custom with my custom-for-nvchad```.